 Considering average received power levels of the first tap and delayed taps, we suggest that all the multi-path taps whose level difference is within the value that the proposer determines against the first tap should be included into simulation scenario.

-Impulse response of each path
+Impulse response of each path in the first cluster that comprises LOS component

 Each tap in Figure 12 of impulse response, h, has a Ricean distribution and comprise a fixed and random component.
 From the reference [23][24], the impulse response can be represented by